 Social Pros Podcast

 Need help on a topic you don’t see here?
 Like listening to podcasts?
-It is definitely worth checking out the Social Pros Podcast.
+It is worth checking out the Social Pros Podcast.
 They have interviewed leading experts in social media on just about any topic you can think of, and give you real-world advice and tips.

 The first step is to know who is responsible for what aspects of social media.
 People who you might want to consider including in the conversation:

 A big part of who is on your team is dependent on the size of your organization.
-In some cases, you might be responsible for all the social media and report to the owner of the company directly.
+In some cases, you might be responsible for all social media and report to the owner of the company directly.
 Other times, social media might be part of much bigger efforts.

 Start by making a list of what you need (goal setting, graphics, content, ads, etc.) and who is responsible for each of those things.

 Another important time-saving strategy is to create a content calendar.

 - How to customize for each platform